 Multichannel and omnichannel strategies

 Multichannel and omnichannel strategies are becoming increasingly prevalent ways to draw customers into online fashion.
-The immersion of customers across channels helps your brand to be recognized and remembered.
+The immersion of customers across channels helps your brand to be recognized and test which platforms are best and most effective for your business to be remembered.
 So what exactly are these strategies, and how do they work for businesses hoping to make inroads in fashion eCommerce?

 A multichannel strategy is when you aim to establish a consistent approach to reaching your target demographic in spaces they already frequent.
 This could be on your own online store, on marketplaces, other shopping channels through advertising, or even through your social media accounts or other digital communities (eg forums).